 What is the best font to use for a CV?

-To start, always choose a font that is widely available.
+To start, always choose a CV/resume font that is widely available.
 You need something that can be read by most software, so being too original isn't going to help you here.

-There are a few fonts that work particularly well on a CV.
+There are a few professional fonts that work particularly well on a CV.
 We advise Calibri, Arial, Verdana, Trebuchet MS and Times New Roman, among others shown in the graphic below.
 They're easy to read and accurately interpreted by applicant tracking systems.
 Choose the wrong font and the ATS could end up filling your CV with those little boxes (▯) that we've all seen when software tries to read incompatible text.

-When you've finally chosen a font, stick to it.
+When you've finally chosen a professional font, stick to it.
 Outside of differentiating headers from other text, more than one font on a CV can look decidedly unprofessional.